-Chances are that you can get DBT installed with only the instructions included in this topic, or, for that matter without any instructions at all.
-Installation of DBT should usually be as simple as inserting the CD and following the prompts.
+Chances are that you can install DBT with only the instructions in this topic, or even without any instructions at all.
+Installation of DBT should be as simple as inserting the CD and following the prompts.
 But this guide is included to help you as necessary along the way.

-To get things started, insert the DBT product CD into a CD drive on your computer.
-After a moment, you should see a screen much like the following:
+To start, insert the DBT product CD into a CD drive on your computer.
+After a moment, you should see a screen like the following:

 Simply click the Next button, or type Alt+N or Enter, to continue.
 If you wish to quit now, or when viewing any subsequent screen, click the Cancel button, or type Escape.
 Your system will not be changed regardless of when you choose to cancel the installation.

 Notice that the Next button is initially disabled.
-In order to continue installation, you must accept the terms of the license agreement by selecting the radio button so labeled, or by typing Alt+A. If this is your first time installing 12.2, we urge you to read the text first.
-If you choose not to accept the agreement, you may cancel installation and contact your dealer or Duxbury Systems to return the software, within 90 days of your purchase.
+In order to continue, you must accept the terms of the license agreement by selecting the radio button so labeled, or by typing Alt+A. If this is your first time installing 12.2 SR1, we urge you to read the text first.
+If you choose not to accept the agreement, you may cancel installation and contact your dealer or Duxbury Systems to return the software within 90 days of your purchase.

 If you accept the license agreement, simply click Next, or type Alt+N or Enter, to continue.